w3c/wai-intro-wcag/content/faq.md

     <li><a href="#othertechs">Can I meet WCAG 2 with Javascript/Ajax, Silverlight, and other technologies?</a></li>
     <li><a href="#more">Where can I find answers to more of my questions?</a></li>
   </ul>

--   This text will be replaced by the TOC.
 {:toc}

 {::nomarkdown}